 View all our holiday cottages in Carbis Bay >

 Dubbed Cornwall’s surf capital, Fistral’s Atlantic rollers have spawned some champion wave riders while welcoming visitors keen to sample a slice of the surfer’s life.
-A buzz of summer activity including festivals like Boardmasters, Fistral is home to a heady mix of cafes, bars and shops, but sprawling enough for the whole family to find space to enjoy an unforgettable day at one of Cornwall’s most celebrated beaches.
+A buzz of summer activity including festivals like Boardmasters, Fistral is home to a heady mix of cafes, bars, shops and fine dining restaurants, but sprawling enough for the whole family to find space to enjoy an unforgettable day at one of Cornwall’s most celebrated beaches.

 View all our holiday cottages near Fistral >

 For a wilder experience, Fistral’s neighbour of Crantock presents a more laidback vibe, with green pastures and fields of wildflowers spilling down toward the sands and its lazily winding river, The Gannel.
 Gaze out toward the dramatic offshore rocks of The Goose, and if it becomes too busy during the high season, escape off-the-beaten-track to nearby Polly Joke for the promise of greater quiet and seclusion.